-The recurring observations noted on this year's inspection were: barrier spalling, broken curb inlets, erosion and minor spalls in pavement.
+The recurring observations noted on this year's inspection were: barrier wall spalling, missing delineation, pavement edge drop-offs, inlet damage and pavement spalling.

-Minor barrier spalling was observed at various locations throughout the corridor as noted in Figure 2.
-There were multiple areas of erosion around riprap and landscape areas as illustrated in Figure 3.
+Minor barrier spalling was observed at various locations throughout the corridor as illustrated in Figure 2.
+There were multiple areas of erosion under bridges and landscape areas as illustrated in Figure 3.

 There are multiple isolated locations of pavement edge drop offs as illustrated in Figure 4.
-Also noted was an area of cracking in the foundation of the guard fence as noted in Figure 5.
-Delineation was missing on the guard fence in one location as noted in Figure 6.
+Also noted were areas of curb spalling as illustrated in Figure 5.
+Delineation was missing on the metal beam guard fence in one location as illustrated in Figure 6.

-A recurring observation from the previous year inspection is broken curb inlets on the section South of IH 635.
+A recurring observation from the previous year inspection is broken curb inlets on the section South of IH-635.
 Some locations have exposed reinforcement as illustrated in Figure 7.
+A separate report was provided